Remarkable innings sees Black Caps claim thriller

 Needing 20 off the final over, with New Zealand down to their last wicket, Bracewell went four, four, six, four, six to win it with a ball to spare.

-But there was also all the work that Bracewell did just to get New Zealand in that final over position.
+But there was also all the work that Bracewell had done just to get New Zealand in that final over position.

 New Zealand looked out of the match at 120 for five and equally so at 217 for eight before Bracewell and Lockie Ferguson put on 64 for the ninth wicket.

+Bracewell scored 76 of the remaining 88 runs with the 24 off the 50th over the most ever when successfully chasing a total to win an ODI.

-Before today, not only had the Black Caps never lost to Ireland, it had never been close in the previous four meetings.
+Before today, not only had the Black Caps never lost to Ireland, their games had never been close in the previous four meetings.

 New Zealand went into the series without Kane Williamson, Tim Southee, Trent Boult, Devon Conway and coach Gary Stead, while Adam Milne suffered an injury on the eve of the first game and Mitchell Santner was unavailable due to Covid.